onflow/flow/flips/20211210-cadence-numeric-supertypes.md

 ### Drawbacks
 - This is a breaking change, and developers will have to update their codes.
-- With this change, developers would now have to write some extra bit of code for the force casts, when performing arithmetic operations on numeric super types.
+- With this change, developers would now have to write some extra bit of code for the force casts, when performing arithmetic and comparison operations on numeric super types.
 However, it is very trivial.
 - This reduces the usefulness of numeric supertypes.

 ### Alternatives Considered